etienneabassi/etienneabassi.github.io/_pages/projects.md

 This project explores how **social context and musical structure** influence the way we understand **music in noisy environments**.
 Our goals include:

-- Exploring how musical interactions support perception, similar to conversations in speech
+- Exploring how **musical interactions** support perception, similar to conversations in speech
-- Studying how the structure of music helps the brain predict and organize sound
+- Studying how the structure of music helps the brain **predict and organize sound**
-- Understanding how the brain uses social cues in music to enhance focus and memory
-- Highlighting music as a tool for studying general principles of communication
+- Highlighting music as a tool for studying **general principles of communication**